Some normal variations

 - Third-degree, or complete, heart block means that no impulses are conducted through.
-The ventricles then contract at their own in-built rate of about 20-40 beats per minute.
+The ventricles then contract at their own in-built rate of about 20-40 bpm.
 So, you have a very slow pulse.

 Sick sinus syndrome

-This condition is where the SA node (the heart's natural pacemaker) becomes damaged.
+In this condition the SA node - the heart's natural pacemaker - becomes damaged.
 The heart then tends to beat slowly or miss a few beats.
-But, in some cases, the heart alternates between beating slow for a while, and then fast for a while.
+But, in some cases, the heart alternates between beating slowly for a while and then fast for a while.

 What are the causes of arrhythmias?

 There are various causes of abnormal heart rhythms (arrhythmias).
 They include the following:

 Many arrhythmias occur as a complication of a heart condition.
 For example:

 - Coronary heart disease (which causes angina and heart attacks).
 This reduces the blood supply to parts of the heart which may include parts of the conducting system.
 A damaged section of heart muscle (following a heart attack) can trigger an arrhythmia, or block electrical impulses.